fredgaloppin/fredgaloppin/README.md

 # 👋 Hi there, I'm Fred.

-🌱 I’m currently learning as junior web developper [@BeCode.org](https://becode.org/).
+🌱 I’m currently learning as a junior web developer [@BeCode.org](https://becode.org/).
 I previously worked as draftman in an building dpt, as landsurveyor, and others.
 Recently, I started a new path as a software developer.